Kuifje02/vrpy/paper/paper.md

 Additionally, we have an experimental feature that uses Hyper-Heuristics for the dynamic selection of pricing strategies.
 The approach ranks the best pricing strategies as the algorithm is running and chooses according to selection functions based on [@sabar2015math;@ferreira2017multi].
-The selection criteria has been modified to include a combination of runtime, objective improvement, and currently active columns in the restricted master.
+The selection criteria has been modified to include a combination of runtime, objective improvement, and currently active columns in the restricted master problem.
 Adaptive parameter settings found in [@drake2012improved] is used to balance exploration and exploitation under stagnation.
-The main advantage is that selection is done as the programme runs, and is therefore more flexible compared to a predefined pricing strategy.
+The main advantage is that selection is done as the program runs, and is therefore more flexible compared to a predefined pricing strategy.

 # Future Work